 “That’s an awfully big mound,” Jim grumbled.
 “I sure don’t want that in my yard!”

 “I dunno,” shrugged Carter.
 “I thought it be a busted water main, but there’s no water seeping out of my lawn.”

 “Well, water exploded out of my yard,” Jim raised an eyebrow.
 “You’d better report that, Ramsay.
-That doesn’t like a busted water pipe to me.
+That doesn’t sound like a busted water pipe to me.
 It ain’t no gopher mound either.
 That looks like a hill!”

 Carter caught his breath.
 “I just thought of something….What if it’s a gas main below our properties?
 It could blow any moment.”